vdutor/TF-rex/README.md

 ```
 The game is now accessable on your localhost `127.0.0.1`.

-#### Training a new model or playing with a pretrained one
+## Getting started

-First, all the command line arguments can be retrieved with
+First, all the commandline arguments can be retrieved with
 ```sh
 $ python main.py --help
 ```